-- A city of scavengers. - Bone pickers, rag-gatherers, pure-finders, dredgermen, mud-larks, sewer hunters, dustmen, night-soil men, bunters, toshers, shoremen. - > The London underclass 100,000 strong. - > A world of excrement and death. - Two and one-half million total population of city. - London had over 200,000 cesspools. - Recycling centers, public health departments and safe sewage removal had not been invented.... - The scavengers performed the recycling and waste removal functions to survive and avoid starvation.
+- A city of scavengers.

+- Bone pickers, rag-gathers, pure-finders, dredgermen, mud-larks, sewer hunters, dustmen, night-soil men, bunters, toshers, shoremen.

+- > The London underclass 100,000 strong.

+- > A world of excrement and death.

+- Two and one-half million people.

+- London had over 200,000 cesspools.

+- Recycling centers, public health departments and safe sewage removal had not been invented....